harshitakalsi5/BlogGroup1/README.md

 ## Setup instructions

-+ Make sure [mongoDB](https://docs.mongodb.com/manual/administration/install-community/) is install and running in background
++ Make sure [mongoDB](https://docs.mongodb.com/manual/administration/install-community/) is installed and running in background

 + Install all the dependencies using :
     ```